Colon Cancer – What Is It?

 How does Colon Cancer spread?

-Over time a polyp can grow into the wall o the colon deeper into the layers of the wall and finally into blood vessels or lymph nodes.
-The final 4th stage is when cancer has spread to other parts of the body.
+Over time, a polyp can grow into the wall of the colon, then deeper into the layers of the wall and finally into blood vessels or lymph nodes.
+Metastasis occurs when cancer cells break away and spread to other parts of the body via the blood or lymphatic system.
 The chance of surviving cancer gets LESS with each increasing stage.

-For those who have had polyps in the past should arrange for one or two yearly screening/surveillance.
+Those who have had polyps or cancer treatment in the past, should also arrange for one or two yearly screening/surveillance.
 The screening of colon is by using a flexible endoscope called colonoscopy.

 We are sorry that this post was not useful for you!